-Soils need to have the right pH, balance of nutrients and be in a good structural condition to grow crops efficiently.
+Soils need to have the right pH, balance of nutrients and have a good structure to grow crops efficiently.
 The best way to find out the pH and nutrient concentrations of your soils is to take soil samples from your fields and have them tested.
 A number of accredited laboratories will analyse soil samples and some can also help with interpretation of the results.

 Cross compliance includes standards that land managers must meet in order to receive support scheme payments.
 Good Agricultural and Environmental Conditions (GAEC) are a range of standards designed to protect soils, habitats and landscape features on agricultural land.
 Standards have been developed to prevent soil erosion and to protect soil organic matter content.

-Good soil management also helps protect the wider environment, for example, by preventing diffuse water pollution and reducing our greenhouse gas emissions.
+Good soil management also helps protect the wider environment, for example, by preventing diffuse water pollution and reducing greenhouse gas emissions.

-The Farming For A Better Climate initiative works with farmers to find practical ways to reduce the impact of farming on the climate by reducing greenhouse gas emissions and protecting and improving the soil’s carbon store.
+The Farming for a Better Climate initiative works with farmers to find practical ways to reduce the impact of farming on the climate by reducing greenhouse gas emissions and protecting and improving the soil’s carbon store.

-Looking after soils can also benefit biodiversity.
+Looking after soils can also help benefit biodiversity.